-This project for Hugh Baird College consists of a unique collaboration between the College and Merseycare NHS Foundation Trust to support the region’s skills objectives by significantly increasing the local health and care workforce, upskilling existing staff and providing routes to employment to local unemployed and disadvantaged people.
+This project for Hugh Baird College consisted of a unique collaboration between the College and Merseycare NHS Foundation Trust to support the region’s skills objectives by significantly increasing the local health and care workforce, upskilling existing staff and providing routes to employment to local unemployed and disadvantaged people.

-The project commences in March 2018, and will complete ready for the Autumn term 2018/2019.
+The project was completed ready for the Autumn term 2018/2019.